- Return economy class airfares departing Auckland on China Southern Airlines, China Eastern Airlines or similar

 This morning visit one of the largest freshwater pearl exhibitions in the country.
 After lunch, travel by coach to Suzhou, an extraordinarily elegant city with its canals, stone bridges, and meticulously designed gardens.
 Suzhou has been referred to as ‘Paradise on Earth’ by Chinese poets and writers since ancient times.
 As a large area of the city is covered by water, including a vast number of ponds and streams, Suzhou is also known as ‘Venice of the East’.
 It is also known as the ‘Garden City’ due to its many classical gardens, renowned for their charming natural beauty and harmonious construction.
 Visit the Lingering Garden, which is among the finest in China.

-Optional Program: Grand Canal Cruise – Take a cruise along the UNESCO World Heritage listed Grand Canal of over a thousand years to view life along what was known as ‘China’s golden waterway’ in its heyday.
+Optional Program: Grand Canal Cruise – Take a cruise along the UNESCO World Heritage listed Grand Canal of over a thousand years to view life along what was known as ‘China’s golden waterway’ in its heyday. (at your own expense)

-Optional Program: Western Buffet Dinner – Enjoy a sumptuous western style buffet dinner with at your hotel, a relaxing way to wind down the day.
+Optional Program: Western Buffet Dinner – Enjoy a sumptuous western style buffet dinner with at your hotel, a relaxing way to wind down the day. (at your own expense)

 Day 7: Suzhou – Hangzhou (B)